 Some consider that eternal life means going to heaven when they die.
 Considering the alternative, this is of course a very good thing.
 Heaven is only a temporary stopover, of course, until all things have been fulfilled and the new heavens and new earth are ready as our permanent dwelling place with the Lord.
 We rejoice to have eternal life and the promise of being with the Lord forever.

 Others might say that eternal life is the freedom to be themselves in Jesus, and to know that He affirms them just as they are.
 I hear this message from certain preachers and writers at times: Be all you can be in Jesus!
 It doesn’t matter who you are, He loves you just as you are.
 Yes, He loves us just as we are, but He is not content for us to remain as we are, but urges and assists in becoming more like Him.

 Now each of these perspectives contains a measure of truth about eternal life; however in themselves, or even taken altogether, they mean almost nothing.
 That is, one might profess to be a believer in Jesus, and claim to have eternal life in one or another of these ways, and yet still not possess the true item.

 For “this is eternal life, that they may know You, the only true God, and Jesus Christ whom You have sent.”
 There is no eternal life apart from the knowledge of God and Jesus Christ.
 What’s in view in this idea of knowing God is a relationship – deeply personal and intimate, continuous, mysterious, immersed in mystery, and leading to a life of glorifying God in even the smallest details.
 Knowing God involves us in a relationship in which Christ is our all in all, and we are being increasingly transformed into His image.
 Knowing God is loving God, enjoying Him in all His glory, and serving Him in every aspect of our lives.
 We may hope for heaven, that our sins are truly forgiven, or that we are really acceptable to the Lord as we are.
 But without this loving and transforming relationship with the Lord – knowing God and Christ – all those hopes will prove to be in vain.
 Remember those who held out their works and hopes to Jesus, only to be sent away with the words, “I never knew you” (Matt.
 7.21-23).

-Eternal life is the privilege, by grace, of dwelling in the very presence of God, through Jesus Christ the Lord, by the power of the Holy Spirit, according to God’s Word.
-It is knowing the presence of God in Christ, and in His Spirit, knowing the power of God in His Word, and striving toward the promises of God as the compass for every aspect of our lives.
+Eternal life is the privilege, by grace, of dwelling in the very Presence of God, through Jesus Christ the Lord, by the power of the Holy Spirit, according to God’s Word.
+It is knowing the Presence of God in Christ and in His Spirit; knowing the power of God in His Word; and striving toward the promises of God as the compass for every aspect of our lives.

-Nothing other is eternal life but the fullness of God – God receiving us into His presence, cleansing and reviving us daily, filling us with His Spirit, opening to us His Word, sanctifying our minds and hearts and wills, meeting all our needs, satisfying our every desire, filling us with the joy of His presence, drawing us into participation in His glory, transforming us soul and body, living His life out through us to the praise of the glory of His grace, nurturing in us that strong desire for the place where we will dwell with Him forever, and filling our lives with meaning and mission and hope in the here and now.
+Nothing else is eternal life but the fullness of God – God receiving us into His Presence, cleansing and reviving us daily, filling us with His Spirit, opening to us His Word, sanctifying our minds and hearts and wills, meeting all our needs, satisfying our every desire, filling us with the joy of His Presence, drawing us into participation in His glory, transforming us soul and body, living His life out through us to the praise of the glory of His grace, nurturing in us that strong desire for the place where we will dwell with Him forever, and filling our lives with meaning and mission and hope in the here and now.

-If you do not know the Lord in this way, take heed: Like the people of Israel in Hosea’s day, you may be looking to the trappings of faith as the measure of your confidence – going to church, teaching a Bible study, knowing lots of doctrine, being a good person, and so forth.
-The people of Israel were mightily religious, and even claimed that they knew the Lord; but they were perishing for lack of knowledge of God (Hos.
+If you do not know the Lord in this way, take heed: Like the people of Israel in Hosea’s day, you may be looking to the trappings of faith as the measure of your confidence – going to church, teaching a Bible study, knowing lots of doctrine, being a good person, feeling good about heaven, and so forth.
+The people of Israel were mightily religious, and even claimed that they knew the Lord; but they were perishing for lack of a true knowledge of God (Hos.
 8.2; 4.1-10).
 They harbored the hope of God, but had no true knowledge of Him, and so they perished apart from Him.